Skip to content

 Laboratory services for transformer oils: What you need to consider

-To find the best laboratory service provider for your needs, request quotations from various laboratories.
-But what do you need to consider?
-That the lab has the necessary certifications and that the price for the lab's services is reasonable.
+Regular sampling and testing of transformer insulating oil is a valuable procedure in a preventive maintenance program.
+To find the best laboratory service provider for your needs, request quotes from different laboratories.
+But what should you look for?
+Make sure that the laboratory has the necessary certifications and that the price for the laboratory's services is reasonable.
 But what else is important?
-Learn more in this blog article.
+Find out more in this blog article.

-2 Guidelines, 3 test groups: The standard for laboratory services for transformer oils
+Standards and test groups for laboratory services for transformer oils

-• IEC 60422, standard on the monitoring and maintenance of mineral oil-based insulating oils in electrical equipment; and
+• IEC 60422, This standard is used for monitoring and maintaining mineral oil-based insulating oils in electrical equipment and

-• IEC 61203, standard on the maintenance of transformer esters in operating equipment.
+• IEC 61203 This standard deals with the maintenance of transformer esters in equipment.

 The condition of the insulating fluid in transformers influences its performance and makes regular inspection necessary.